TCGV/blog/_posts/2020-10-11-a-review-of-consensus-protocols.md

 1. The proposer waits (possibly forever) to receive ack from a majority of accepters.
 If any ack contained a value, it sets <b>v</b> to the most recent (in proposal number ordering) value that it received.
 It then sends accept(n, v) to all accepters (or just a majority).
 1. Upon receiving accept(n, v), an accepter accepts <b>v</b> unless it has already received prepare(n') for some <b>n' > n</b>.
 If a majority of acceptors accept the value of a given proposal, that value becomes the decision value of the protocol.

+Note that acceptance is a purely local phenomenon, so I'll be including an additional message passing step in my implementation intended to detect which if any proposals have been accepted by a majority of accepters before processes can reliably decide on a value.

 Now let's look at the code implementation starting with the the proposer role behavior:

 ```csharp